Natyam

 Natyam (lit.
 'Dance') is a 2021 Indian Telugu-language dance romantic drama film written, directed, filmed and edited by Revanth Korukonda.
-The film is produced by Sandhya Raju in addition to playing the lead role.
+The film is produced by Sandhya Raju who also plays the lead role in addition to working as the choreographer and costume designer.

 The film was released theatrically on 22 October 2021.
-It was screened at 52nd International Film Festival of India in 'Indian Panorama' section, feature film category in November 2021.
-The film won two awards at the 68th National Film Awards, including Best Choreography for Raju, and Best Make-up Artist for TV Rambabu.
+It was screened at 52nd International Film Festival of India in 'Indian Panorama' section's feature film category in November 2021.
+The film won two awards at the 68th National Film Awards - Best Choreography for Raju, and Best Make-up Artist for TV Rambabu.